Enselic/sequencediagram.io/README.md

 ====

 List of minor/uninteresting things to do, roughly sorted by priority.
+- Make diagrams harder to modify by accident
+- Enable password protection for changing diagrams
 - Fade in controls slowly to reduce flicker (as requested by Pavel)
 - make it easy to 'fork' a diagram
 - add support for finding and using revisions